iKooruHQ/sorobot-ai/README.md

 ## Tutorial Video: Watch Now

 Need Help?
-Connect on the with me on the Stellar Development Discord Server.
+Connect with me on the Stellar Development Discord Server. @NickThor01

-🖼️ Dive into the visual guide folder to visually comprehend this repository and the tutorial.
+🖼️ Dive into the instructions and get Sorobot AI up in 10 minutes or less!

 ## 🛠️ Development